 - Our inaugural PAVE report will be delivered in February 2019.

 - Annual REMPLAN reporting.
 The economic value of tourism is measured for Local Government through the REMPLAN system, which gives economic output and jobs as the measure of the size of the visitor economy.

 - Council uses the REMPLAN system for ongoing economic reporting.

 - Annual Tourism Sentiment Index from Destination Think measures word of mouth, the predominant influence on travel decision making.
 It is a powerful way to monitor the success of our destinations.
 For the first time we can measure how many people are talking about us, how positive the conversation is and how we stack up against destinations we would like to compare ourselves to.
 Data is drawn from millions of online conversations and more than 500,000 different sources.

 - Spendmapp from Geographia measures real bank transaction data across different spend categories, locations and times.
 It gives hard data on which to measure direct economic impact and movement.
-We hope to confirm Spendmapp in early 2019.

 - Quarterly Google Analytics provides full website and social media measurement showing online visitation and engagement on our 4 tourism websites and social media.
 The data is a valuable indicator of destination awareness, destination online performance, consumer’ interest and campaign outcomes.

-- Quarterly Visitor Information Centre’s (VIC) visitation data is collected daily and reported on monthly.
+- Visitor Information Centre’s (VIC) visitation data is collected daily and reported on monthly.
 The data shows numbers of walk-in visitors, phone and email contacts and indicates how our visitors are utilising the information services we provide.
 VIC data alone does not indicate overall visitation, but it is an indicator and valuable qualitative information is provided by VIC staff (who is visiting, where are they from, where are they going, what are they interested in, how are they changing year to year).